 - Eggs: Make sure you give them a nice little rinse and scrub before dying them.
-If they are from the grocery store a-lot of times they are sprayed with a wax like substance that can affect the dying process.
-If you have a students with an egg allergy.
+If they are from the grocery store a lot of times they are sprayed with a wax-like substance that can affect the dying process.
+If you have a student with an egg allergy.
 Try these Dyeable artificial eggs.
 They work, they don’t work well, but they work.
 Make sure to allow adequate time for the color to set in. (they are $$$ on Amazon, Target is your best bet :D)

 - Syringe Pack: When blowing out an egg you’re supposed to use your mouth…No thanks.
 THESE WORKED BEAUTIFULLY.
 Honestly, better than I imagined they would.

 - (Recommended for Upper Grades) Regular Crayons 2 Pack 64 Count: Regular crayons are going to be your best bet to get the best coverage, better wax resistant and most contrast with your colors.
 Interestingly enough not all the crayons are created equally when it comes to this project.
 I found that your reds, purples, and blues perform the best.
 See my visual in the process below.
 Keep in mind these crayons require more heat in order to be wiped away.
 This can easily and safely be done with a blow dryer.
 From my little science experiment if you plan to let the eggs soak or want better coverage regular crayons are your best bet.
 Red, blues, purples seemed to perform the best.